 Read our article on how a reverse osmosis water system works.

 The first thing that you need to consider is the size of the system.
 This is because not all systems are created equal and some may be too small or large for your needs.
 If you have a large family or live in a larger home, then you will want to buy a larger system with more gallons per day.
 For a large family, a whole house reverse osmosis or under-sink reverse osmosis will fit.
 For smaller families, a small system such as a Tankless RO system will suffice.
 For apartments or offices, a system such as a countertop RO system will suffice.

 Another thing that you need to consider is where you plan on installing it.
 The reverse osmosis system is installed at the point of home entry or the point of use.

 The point of entry means the system will treat all the water that enters your home.
 Every faucet in your house will get non-contaminated water.
 Be it water for cleaning, drinking, cooking, showering, or water used to flush the toilet.

 It guarantees your entire house is free from any traces of organic or inorganic contaminants.

-Below is the comparison table of the best point of entry reverse osmosis system and you can read a review of some of the system at the end of the post
+Below is the comparison table of the best point of entry reverse osmosis system and you can read a review of some of the best whole house reverse osmosis systems.

 The point-of-use means the system will provide purified water only at the location where it is installed.